Study-Scape/StudyScape/reports/StudyScape-20250205.md

 - Michael: Worked on architecture and design document.
 Explored other possible Map API's, and decided to choose MapBox ove GoogleMaps.
 Started exploring MapBox's features.
 - Carl: Worked on architecture and design document.
 Began research on Supabase documentation of PostgreSQL and Auth.
 Newly learning Supabase and backend dev.
 - Brandon: Worked on architecture and design document.
 Discusses possible Map APIs and decided to use MapBox.
 Started learning how to use MapBox and integrate features into app.
--Julie: Worked on architecture and design document.
+- Julie: Worked on architecture and design document.
 Looked into what the front-end should have and how to implement them.
 ### Goals for next week
 - Dawn: Have Supabase fully set up and functional to receive and store data, or at least have the former done and start to do testing for the latter (~4 days)
 - Sanjana: Design and implement basic UI layout and work on testing and continuous integration document (~1 week)